 Before I was diagnosed with cancer, my relationship with my health was fairly distant.
 I had minor irritants that seemed to come back now and then, nothing that was going to kill me.
 So I just put up with most of it and time was frequently a good healer.
 Occasionally, I would use medicine to speed up the healing or ask a doctor for advice.
 Even leading up to my diagnosis, this was my strategy despite some strange things going on.
 Luckily for me, the ‘system’ picked up something suspicious and I am where I am today.
-It’s amazing to think a cancer can grow inside you for years without a grand announcement.
+It’s amazing to think a cancer can grow inside you for years causing a lot of damage but without a grand announcement.

 Following diagnosis, I got quite a lot of attention in the first 2 or 3 years as I went through various surgical and other types of treatment, and I eventually earned the accolade of ‘stable’.
 Not cured, not in remission, not totally free of disease, just ‘stable‘.
 I guess I’m one of millions of people who now have a condition to live with for the rest of their life.